 A new report, Infrastructure Damage/Fragility Models and Data Quality Issues Associated with Department of Defense Climate Vulnerability and Impact Assessment, issued by SERDP reviews models and data needed to support climate change vulnerability and impact assessments of infrastructure assets located at military installations.

-ESTCP released a solicitation on February 12, 2013, requesting proposals for demonstration of installation energy technologies.
-FY 2014 funds are available through a competitive process to Federal and private organizations.
-The due date for all pre-proposals is Thursday, March 28, 2013.
-More information about the solicitation is available at www.serdp-estcp.org/Funding-Opportunities/ESTCP-Solicitations/Installation-Energy-Solicitation.
+ESTCP released a solicitation on February 5, 2015, requesting proposals for demonstrations of installation energy technologies.
+FY 2016 funds are available through a competitive process to both Federal and private organizations.
+All pre-proposals are due no later than 2:00 p.m.
+Eastern Time on April 2, 2015.
+More information about the solicitation is available on the SERDP and ESTCP website.

 ESTCP released a solicitation on January 8, 2015, requesting proposals for demonstrations of environmental technologies.
 FY 2016 funds are available through a competitive process to both Federal and private organizations.
 The due date for all pre-proposals is March 12, 2015.
 More information about the solicitation is available under the Environmental Technologies Solicitation section.